smk762/notary_docker_3p/README.md

 ## Make Docker respect UFW

+**Docker adds iptables rules that will override UFW rules!**
+Make sure to run the steps below to secure the ports used by Docker.
 See this article for more info: https://www.techrepublic.com/article/how-to-fix-the-docker-and-ufw-security-flaw/

 Open docker config file
 ```